RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

 Getting CRSP Account
 --------------------

-All requests described below must be sent to hpc-support@uci.edu
+All requests described below must be sent to hpc-support@uci.edu.

-* **I'm a researcher on campus and I want to have an access** If you are a ladder-rank faculty or have an exception granted to act as PI on federal grants by UCI Office of research, you may request a no-cost 1TB allocation (a 'lab' allocation) by sending a request to emailto:hpc-support@rcic.uci.edu
+:underline:`I am a researcher on campus and I want to have an access`:
+  If you are a ladder-rank faculty or have an exception granted to act as PI on federal grants by UCI Office of research, you may request a no-cost 1TB lab allocation and include:

+  - your UCInetID
+  - UCINetIDs and names of the people that you want to add

-* **I'm a researcher and I want to access my colleagues lab** Your colleague must send a request and ask for access for you to their lab.
+:underline:`I am a researcher and I want to add students/postdocs to my lab`:

-* **I'm a researcher and I want colleagues outside of UCI to have access to my lab** You must first sponsor a UCINetID (see :ref:`access`) then send a request to grant access.
-CRSP is only available on the UCI Network or through the campus VPN.

-* **I'm a researcher and I want to add students/postdocs to my lab** You should send a request and include:
+  You should send a request and include:

   - your existing CRSP lab name
-  - UCINetIDs and names of the people that you want to add
+  - UCINetIDs and names of the people you want to add

-* **I'm a student/postdoc**
+:underline:`Ia m a researcher and I want to access my colleagues lab`:
+  Your colleague must send a request to grant access to their lab and include:

+  - existing CRSP lab name
+  - your UCINetIDs

+:underline:`Ia m a researcher and I want colleagues outside of UCI to have access to my lab`:
+  You must first sponsor a UCINetID (see :ref:`access`) then send a request to grant access.

+:underline:`I am a student/postdoc/researcher and i want to access my PI lab`:
-  **Your PI** should send a request and include:
+  You should send a request and include:

   - your UCINetID

-  A PI may combine multiple requests in a single email.
+  - your PI's UCINetID or existing CRSP lab name
+  - :red:`You must cc your request to the PI`.
+    Once the ticket is generated (you receive an automated email response) the PI will have to respond to the cc with a confirmation.
+    We will not create an account without your PI's confirmation.

 .. _crsp areas: